embj-org/ej/guides/src/03-Dispatcher.md

 In this case, since we still have our `infinite-loop` application being deployed, the job will eventually time out after 20 seconds.

-Analyzing the results you'll be able to see 4 log entries for the 4 configs but only 3 result entries as the last config never actually produced any results before the job got cancelled.
+Analyzing the results we'll be able to see 4 log entries for the 4 configs but only 3 result entries as the last config never actually produced any results before the job got cancelled.

 This timeout feature relies on the EJ Builder SDK presented in the last guide.
 The same way EJD sent the `Build` command in the above example, after the timeout is reached, EJD will send a `Cancel` command to the builder.
 The builder will then notify the script performing the build that the job was cancelled.
 The Builder SDK will receive this cancellation command and run the cleanup code that provided in our `ejkmer-builder` application.

-In cases you don't use the Builder SDK, the builder will eventually kill the process without giving it a chance to clean up, this is why we highly recommend using the Builder SDK for all your builds.
+In cases we don't use the Builder SDK, the builder will eventually kill the process without giving it a chance to clean up, this is why we highly recommend using the Builder SDK for all our builds.

 ## Next Steps

-Congratulations !
+Congratulations!
 You have successfully set up an EJ Dispatcher and connected your first builder.
 This is a significant step towards building a scalable and manageable testing infrastructure.

 You may have noticed that we haven't yet covered how to actually parse the results of the job and how to fetch results from previous jobs.
 EJ provides two solutions for this:

-- The first solution is to directly do it inside your `ejkmer-builder` application.
-This is a good approach if you don't need any history of the previous results and only care about what the current job produced.
+- The first solution is to directly do it inside our `ejkmer-builder` application.
+This is a good approach if we don't need any history of the previous results and only care about what the current job produced.
 - The second solution is to use the EJ Dispatcher SDK to create a custom CLI tool that can interact with EJD programmatically.
-  The same way the `ejcli` tool allows you to interact with EJD, you can create your own custom CLI tool that can submit jobs, query their status, and retrieve results.
-Additionally, you're free to implement any custom logic you need to parse and analyze the results.
+  The same way the `ejcli` tool allows us to interact with EJD, we can create our own custom CLI tool that can submit jobs, query their status, and retrieve results.
+Additionally, we're free to implement any custom logic we need to parse and analyze the results.

 In [Guide 04 - Dispatcher SDK](04-DispatcherSDK.md), we'll create a custom CLI tool that can: